 What is Pot in Pot Pressure Cooking?

-Pot in Pot has many uses and I’ll outline them in the sections below, but in its simplest form, here’s how you can cook something using the Pot in Pot cooking technique:
+Pot in Pot has many uses and I’ll outline them in the sections below, but in its simplest form, here’s how you can cook something using the Pot in Pot cooking technique.
+If you’ve ever wondered how to use the Instant Pot steam rack or trivet, this is how:

-- Add 1 cup water to the bottom of the inner pot
+- Add 1 cup of water to the bottom of the Instant Pot’s inner pot.

-- Place a metal trivet or steamer rack in the water
+- Place a metal trivet or steam rack in the bottom of the pot.

-- Put food in an oven-proof container.
-This container does not REQUIRE liquid
+- Put food in an oven-safe container.
+This container does not require liquid.

-- Pressure cook the food and do a Natural Pressure Release (NPR) or Quick Release (QR)
+- Pressure cook the food and do a Natural Pressure Release (NPR) or Quick Release (QR).
+(You might need to add some additional time to the regular Instant Pot cooking time)

 What Accessories are Used for Pot in Pot Cooking?